Digitalis: Toxicity

-Trivia
+In popular culture

-According to 1981 speculation Vincent van Gogh's "Yellow Period" may have been influenced by digitalis, because it had been proposed as a therapy to control epilepsy around this time, and there are two paintings by the artist where the plant is present.
-Other studies immediately questioned this: there are a large number of other possible explanations for van Gogh's choice of palette, there is no evidence that van Gogh was ever given the drug or that his physician prescribed it, he was tested and had no xanthopsia, and in his many letters of the time he makes it clear that he simply liked using the colour yellow, but it has remained a popular concept.
+According to 1981 speculation, Vincent van Gogh's "Yellow Period" may have been influenced by digitalis, because it had been proposed as a therapy to control epilepsy around this time, and there are two paintings by the artist where the plant is present.
+Other studies immediately questioned this: there are a large number of other possible explanations for van Gogh's choice of palette, there is no concrete evidence that van Gogh was ever given the drug or that his physician prescribed it, and in his many letters of the time he makes it clear that he simply liked using the colour yellow, but it has remained a popular theory.